elegantchaos/CatalystSparkleExample/README.md

 # Catalyst + SwiftUI + Sparkle = ?

-Now that we can make Mac applications using Catalyst, the question arises of how to distribute updates if we're not in the App Store.
-Even if we are in the App Store, we might want to be able to distribute beta versions to testers.
+Now that we can target the Mac with our iOS applications using Catalyst, the question arises of how to distribute test versions, and updates.

-The traditional approach would be to use Sparkle, but that doesn't work out of the box with a Catalyst app, because some of the API that Sparkle relies on is not available.
+We don't have TestFlight for the Mac, and not everyone wants to distribute their Mac applications via the App Store.

+The traditional solution here is [Sparkle](https://sparkle-project.org), but that uses AppKit, which means that it's not compatible with Catalyst.

-This project illustrates a way to get it working.
+This project illustrates a way to get Sparkle and a Catalyst-based application working togther in harmony.

 ## The Basic Plan